How does ambient air temperature sensor work?

 5. Infrared Sensors (Infrared Sensors):

-Check the temperature by looking at the infrared radiation from the object.
-You can do this without touching it.
+Check the temperature by looking at the infrared light from the object.
+You can do this without needing to touch it.

 working process: